ut-beg-texnet/eqcct/eqcctpro/README.md

   - To use the optimal parameter value for this param, use the **EvaluateSystem** class (can be found below)
 - **`number_of_concurrent_timechunk_predictions (int)`: default = None**
   - The number of timechunks running in parallel
-  - Avoids the sequential processing of timechunks by processing multiple timechunks in parallel, exponetially reducing runtime
+  - Avoids the sequential processing of timechunks by processing multiple timechunks in parallel, exponentially reducing runtime
 - **`best_usecase_config (bool)`: default = False**
   - If True, will override inputted cpu_id_list, number_of_concurrent_predictions, intra_threads, inter_threads values for the best overall use-case configurations
   - Best overall use-case configurations are defined as the best overall input configurations that minimize runtime while doing the most amount of processing with your available hardware